Originality (song): Composition and theme

 Faze's name as an appraisal that he would also be a legend and sang about.

-He also pays respect to some dead artistes like Bob Marley, Lucky Dube, Brenda Farsie, Osita Osadebe, Oliver De Coke, Orlando Owoh and more.
+He also pays respect to some dead artists like Bob Marley, Lucky Dube, Brenda Farsie, Osita Osadebe, Oliver De Coke, Orlando Owoh and more.

 Release

 "Originality" was released to radio stations in August, 2008 as the first single off the much anticipated album Originality (it went on to be tag 'The Most Anticipated Album of the Year 2008').
 The single was released through his personal record label Independent Entertainment, produced by Waz Beat and mixed by Indomix all in a day.

 As at October the single had reached all radio station, reaching the status of a Super-Hit entering all charts in country.